2.3 Measuring Significance

 20X8.

-On May 2, 20X9, A filed a Form 8-K that revised the
+On May 2, 20X9, A filed a recast

-annual financial statements included in its December
+statements included in its December 31, 20X8, Form

-31, 20X8, Form 10-K to reflect, for all periods
+10-K to reflect, for all periods presented, the

-discontinued operation.
-It filed the Form 8-K
+operation.
+Registrant A filed the recast Form 8-K

 because it intended to file a new registration

-statement that would incorporate the most recently
+filed) that would incorporate the most recently

 filed annual and interim financial statements.

-On September 1, 20X9, A consummated the acquisition
+On September 1, 20X9, A consummated

-statements included in the Form 8-K filed on May 2,
+8-K filed on May 2, 20X9.

 2.3.1.6 Measuring Significance When a Registrant Presents Predecessor and Successor Results

-company, or (3) an acquisition, undertaken by a shell company (including a
+undertaken by a shell company (including a SPAC) and accounted for as a

-SPAC) and accounted for as a business combination, of another entity that is
+business combination, of another entity that is determined to be the shell

-determined to be the shell company’s predecessor.
-In these situations, a
+company’s predecessor.
+In these situations, a registrant may not have a full

-registrant may not have a full year of income statement data reflecting the
+year of income statement data reflecting the successor results.
+For example,

-successor results.
-For example, if push-down accounting was applied, the
+if push-down accounting was applied, the period before the change in basis

-period before the change in basis represents the predecessor period and the
+represents the predecessor period and the period after the change in basis

-period after the change in basis represents the successor period.
+represents the successor period.

-have a full year of income statement information available to use as the
+full year of income statement information available to use as the

 denominator in the calculation, it should use the audited results of

-operations of the successor period.
+2915.10 of the FRM.
 Accordingly, the registrant would

 compare a full year of operations (revenue and pretax income from continuing